 When the atomic positions are relaxed from an appropriately distorted initial configuration, a Bloch-type solution for this wall is found.
-The first-principles polarization profiles computed for the Bloch-type R109° FDW in a 50-atom supercell are shown in Fig. 7(a-b).
+The first-principles polarization profiles computed for the Bloch-type R109° FDW in a 50-atom supercell are shown in Figs. 7(a) and 7(b).
 To a first approximation, this Bloch FDW can be regarded as a composition of two 71° FDWs in close proximity.
 In part for this reason, the Bloch-type FDW is clearly broader than the Ising one.
-However, the energies of the Bloch and Ising solutions are found to be almost identical, with the Ising one being only $\sim 2-3\%$ lower in energy.
-If we extrapolate to larger separations between FDWs we might expect the Bloch energy to fall more than the Ising one, because of the larger FDW width in the Bloch case.
+However, the energies of the Bloch and Ising solutions are found to be almost identical, with the Ising one being only $\sim 2\%$ -3% lower in energy.
+If we extrapolate to larger separations between FDWs, we might expect the Bloch energy to fall more than the Ising one because of the larger FDW width in the Bloch case.
 This suggests that both types of R109° FDWs have similar energies and that both might be found in rhombohedral BaTiO3 crystals.
-The reason for existence of both Ising and Bloch solutions for the R109° FDW is discussed in Sec.
-V. The modified GLD model again gives good qualitative and semiquantitative agreement with the first-principles results for the case of the Bloch R109° FDW, as shown in Fig. 7(c-d).
+The reason for the existence of both Ising and Bloch solutions for the R109° FDW is discussed in Sec.
+V. The modified GLD model again gives good qualitative and semiquantitative agreement with the first-principles results for the case of the Bloch R109° FDW, as shown in Figs. 7(c) and 7(d).